VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Text.

-# Recommendation 3: Implement VT CAMA Data Standard and Require Submittal to SoV
+# Recommendation 3: Implement Vermont CAMA Data Standard and Require Submittal to State
 ## 3.1 Summary
 - Create Computer Assisted Mass Appraisal (CAMA) data standard based on fields from current CAMA software providers and input from the Tax Department, with applicability to current and future CAMA providers operating in Vermont
 - Normalize 'priority fields' in initial standardization, expanding to additional fields in future phases